 Before diving into the rules, let’s get clear on the fact that early withdrawal of your Superannuation can be granted on compassionate grounds but it is a limited occurrence.

-From the ATO website, the current criteria for accessing super is:
+From the ATO website, the current criteria for accessing super for surgery is:

 - The patient needs surgery for a chronic medical illness/condition.